 The defense attorney for Flannel did not raise the issue of imperfect self-defense.
 The trial court also didn’t raise the issue on its own for the jury either.
 The California Supreme Court reviewed whether the trial judge was wrong not to do so.

-The court held that trial judge’s decision was valid at the time, since imperfect self-defense was not clearly established.
+The court held that the trial judge’s decision was valid at the time, since imperfect self-defense was not clearly established.
 The court affirmed Flannel’s murder conviction.9

 The California Supreme Court in Flannel officially recognized and clarified the doctrine.
 It noted that in future cases (those after 1979) other courts in California should raise the issue whenever evidence supports it.10 The doctrine now has a long history of precedent in California, meaning acceptance by courts.11